SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 We're building the filter up gradually.
 At this point you should continue by combining the previous two steps (the list and the filter):

-👉 Do this combination like this:
+👉 Combine them like this:

 ```bash
 jq '